-Environmental Working Group released it’s 2017 Dirty Dozen list and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
-This year, the annual report found that almost 70 percent of 48 non-organic samples tested positive for at least one pesticide.
+Environmental Working Group released it’s 2019 Dirty Dozen list and it serves as a solid reminder that we still have a lot of work to do when it comes to cleaning up the food system.
+This year, the report found that almost 70 percent of non-organic samples tested positive for at least one pesticide.
 (In many cases, the numbers were much higher.)
-And get this: A single strawberry sample harbored 20 different pesticide residues.
+And get this: A single kale sample harbored 18 different pesticide and pesticide breakdown residues.

 A “Clean 15” list is also included in the report, identifying the non-organic produce least likely to be contaminated with pesticide levels.
 I advise choosing and growing organic as often as possible, but if you’re on a budget or your selection is limited, these lists help you focus your attention on avoiding the most contaminated fruits and veggies.

-- More than 98 percent of samples of strawberries, spinach, peaches, nectarines, cherries and apples tested positive for residue of at least one pesticide.
+- More than 90 percent of samples of strawberries, apples, cherries, spinach, nectarines and kale tested positive for residues of two or more pesticides.

 EWG’s Clean 15

 The Clean 15 list includes produce that is least likely to be contaminated by pesticides.
-Here’s the 2015 Clean 15 List:
+Here are some highlights from the Clean 15 list:

 - Frozen Sweet Peas